MOYSHE

 Yiddish; he moved to Warsaw where he met Avrom Reyzen and began himself to

-magazines, such as: Fraynd (Friend)
+Yiddish newspapers and magazines, such as: Fraynd

-in St. Petersburg; Y. Vortman’s Yudishe
+(Friend) in St. Petersburg; Y. Vortman’s Yudishe

-tsukunft (Jewish future) in London and Warsaw; Roman-tsaytung (Fiction newspaper) and Perets’s collection Yudish (Yiddish) in Warsaw; Zhitlovsky’s
+tsukunft (Jewish future) in London and Warsaw; Roman-tsaytung (Fiction newspaper) and Perets’s collection Yudish (Yiddish) in Warsaw; Chaim Zhitlovsky’s

 Dos naye lebn (The new life) and Di tsukunft (The future) in New York;